• Skip to primary navigation

 • Preheat the oven to 350 degrees Fahrenheit.
 Line a sheet pan with a silicone baking mat or parchment paper.

-• In the bowl of a stand mixer cream together butter, sugar, and vanilla extract until light and fluffy.
+• In the bowl of a stand mixer, cream together butter, powdered sugar, and vanilla extract until light and fluffy.

 • Add the flour and kosher salt then beat on medium low until a cookie dough forms.
-Scrape the sides of the bowl with a spatula then add the chopped walnuts.
-Beat again until the walnuts are thoroughly combined into the cookie dough.
+Scrape the sides of the bowl with a spatula then add the chopped pecans.
+Beat again until the pecans are thoroughly combined into the cookie dough.

 • Enjoy!